amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Existing modules
 ----------------

-Above we provide a table of some of the rules that ``proselint`` currently checks.
+Tables 1 and 2 list many of the rules that Proselint currently implements.

 .. table:: What Proselint checks. :label:`checks`